 To add, the dizziness you experience when you've had one too many can come with tinnitus or ringing in the ears.
 The tinnitus happens when alcohol causes blood vessels to swell, resulting in greater blood flow within the inner ear.
 This condition may not be life-threatening but it can often dissipate in a few hours.
 Although it can be extremely annoying.

-Are you ready to quite yet?
+Are you ready to quit yet?

 How much alcohol is too much?
 Excessive drinking can also affect more than just your health.
 Experts believe that for every person with a drinking problem, at least four other people are affected.
 That’s why many treatment programs involve family.

 Even if you don't abuse alcohol, cutting down can improve your health and help preserve the hearing you have will you can.
 If you already have a hearing loss from any cause, see one of our audiologists at your local branch for a FREE hearing test.